 Get stories and expert advice on all things related to college and parenting.

-It doesn’t’ matter if it’s your first time or your third — it’s hard to prepare yourself emotionally for the day when you leave your child in that small dorm room and walk away without them.
+CollegiateParentIt doesn’t matter if it’s your first time or your third — it’s hard to prepare yourself emotionally for the day when you leave your child in that small dorm room and walk away without them.

 It can be easy over the summer to get consumed with finding the perfect bedding, stocking the safest first-aid kit, and acquiring a mini-fridge that doesn’t take up too much space.
 The focus on planning, shopping and transporting all these items can become an excuse to put off thinking about this monumental Letting Go (so much bigger and much scarier than preschool, kindergarten or sleep-away camp drop-off).

-No matter how excited and proud we are of our kids, and how mature they might seem, leaving them to start life on their own is a seismic shift in our family’s timeline and in each unique parent-child relationship.
+No matter how excited and proud we are of our kids, and how mature they might seem, leaving them to start life on their own is a seismic shift in a family’s timeline and in each unique parent-child relationship.
 It's an act of faith to step back from all those years we spent parenting them while they lived and learned under our roof.
 Their bubble of lived experience is about to burst wide open.

-Drop-off is an emotional day, and I thought I was prepared the first time around.
+I thought I was prepared the first time around.

 Now I look back and chuckle at that misguided swagger.
-I thought walking away would be somewhat easy because on paper, everything seemed fantastic.
+I thought walking away would be somewhat easy because, on paper, everything seemed fantastic.
 The campus was beautiful, the dorm was lovely, the room was decorated so cute, and my daughter was excited to immerse herself in a completely new environment.

 But when it was time to say that final goodbye, it didn’t matter that we all loved the idea of her being there, or that she'd found a colorful tapestry for her wall that matched her comforter perfectly.
 It didn’t matter that her roommate seemed nice or that the shoe organizer we'd found was the ideal height for her closet.